hachiko-8ko/ichigo-demo/docs/index.md

 * [Bound Component](api/component-inject): Component injection
 * [Bound Component](api/component-template): Component templates
 * [Bound Component](api/component-properties): Custom properties

-The following are not done yet.
-If Jekyll (what Github uses to build this page) worked correctly, they could be commented out.
-But we have to work with the software we have, not the software we want.

 * [Bound Component](api/component-source): Component value sources
 * [Bound Component](api/component-method): Component methods